-The Company has not generated any product revenue and had an accumulated deficit of \$115.4 million at June 30, 2023.
+The Company has not generated any product revenue and had an accumulated deficit of \$118.0 million at September 30, 2023.
 There is no assurance that profitable operations will ever be achieved, and, if achieved, could be sustained on a continuing basis.
 Product development activities, clinical and pre-clinical testing, and commercialization of the Company's product candidates are necessary to develop the Company's products and will require significant additional financing.
 There can be no assurance the Company will be able to obtain such funds.
 These matters, among others, raise substantial doubt about the Company's ability to continue as a going concern.

 In December 2020, the Company executed the GEM Agreement.
 Under the agreement, the investor agreed to provide the Company with a share subscription facility of up to \$60.0 million for a 36-month term following the public listing of the Company's common stock.
 The Company controls the timing and maximum amount of drawdown under this facility and has no minimum drawdown obligation.
 The investor will pay, in cash, a per-share amount equal to 90% of the average daily closing price of the Company's stock during the 30 consecutive trading days prior to the issuance of a draw notice, which shall not exceed 400% of the average trading volume for the 30 trading days immediately preceding the draw down date.
 On June 30, 2021, the Company consummated the Business Combination, resulting in the Company's shares becoming publicly listed on Nasdaq on July 2, 2021.
-Concurrent with the public listing of the Company's shares, the Company issued to the investor 4,608 warrants with a five-year term to purchase common stock of Ensysce at an exercise price of \$2,402.40 per share (Note 8).
+Concurrent with the public listing of the Company's shares, the Company use required to pay a commitment fee to the investor of \$2,402.40 per share (Note 8).
 The Company was required to pay a commitment fee to the investor of \$1.2 million with \$0.8 million due on the first anniversary of the public listing date and \$0.4 million due on the 18-month anniversary of the public listing date.
-The first \$0.8 million of the commany and the remaining \$0.4 million was paid in January 2023 in common stock of the Company.
-Usage of the GEM facility is limited by other agreements of the Company has not raised any capital to date pursuant to the GEM facility and may not raise any capital pursuant to it prior to its expiration.
+The first \$0.8 million dive on the GEM facility is limited by other agreements of the Company and the remaining \$0.4 million was paid in January 2023 in common stock of the Company.
+The Company has not raised any capital to date pursuant to the GEM facility and may not raise any capital pursuant to it prior to its expiration.